 - Playful Hacker: His hacking skills are the main reason to keep him active.
 Otherwise, you can't see enemy health gauges.

-- The Smart Guy: Serves as the mechanic to the Star Fox team and is the one to analyze the enemy.
+- The Smart Guy: Serves as the mechanic to the Star Fox team and is the one to analyze the enemy and their shields.

 - Species Surname: Although he looks more like a frog than a toad.

-- Utility Belt: In the original game and its unproduced sequel, Slippy wore bead necklace.
+- Utility Belt: In the original game and its SNES sequel, Slippy wore a bead necklace.
 This necklace actually had a practical use in the comic, where its pieces doubled as sleeping gas explosives.